DarshKThakkar/Floqer-Internship/README.md

 ## Overview

 This project provides an analysis of ML Engineer salaries from 2020 to 2024.
-The data is stored in MongoDB and fetched using an API with the help of Express.js.
+It provides a tabular representation of the data and some analytics related to that.

 ### Data Information